quangthangisme/tp/docs/DeveloperGuide.md

 * 1a.
 User provides an empty task name.

     * 1a1.
-TC displays an error message: `"Task name cannot be empty."`
+TC displays an error message.

       Use case resumes from step 1.

 * 1b.
 A task with the same name already exists.

     * 1b1.
-TC displays an error message: `"Task <name> already exists."`
+TC displays an error message.

       Use case resumes from step 1.